 HEADMASTER’S WELCOME 2016/17

-I am delighted to welcome you to Northern Saints Church of England (Voluntary Aided) Primary School our non-selective church school is in the 100 top performing schools for progress being made from Key Stage 1 to Key Stage 2.
-We are the Primary School Joint Winner of the 2016 National Pupil Premium Awards.
+I am delighted to welcome you to Northern Saints Church of England (Voluntary Aided) Primary School our non-selective church school was in the 100 top performing schools for progress being made from Key Stage 1 to Key Stage 2 in 2015.
+We were the Primary School Joint Winner of the 2016 National Pupil Premium Awards.

 Schools are all about putting children first and at Northern Saints we aim to provide the very best opportunities to ensure that our pupils love learning and are successful in all that they do.